139. Light Distribution Types: How to Choose the Best Lighting for Your Space

 The Different Types of Light Distribution

-Let’s explore the six key types of light distribution and when they shine brightest (pun intended).
+Let’s explore the six primary light distribution types and how they perform in real-world environments.

 Direct Light Distribution